 The Nineteenth Century Studies Association is pleased to announce the Emerging Scholars Award.
 The work of emerging scholars represents the promise and long-term future of interdisciplinary scholarship in nineteenth century studies.
 In recognition of the excellent publications of this constituency of emerging scholars, this award recognizes an outstanding article or essay published during the author’s graduate studies or within the six years following conferral of a doctorate.
 Pre-doctoral candidates are not eligible and should submit work instead to the Article Prize.
 The winning article will be selected by a committee of nineteenth-century scholars representing diverse disciplines.
-The winner will receive $500 to be presented at the annual NCSA Conference in 2021.
+The winner will receive $500 to be presented at the annual NCSA Conference.
 Applicants are encouraged to attend the conference at which the prize will be awarded

 Entries can be from any discipline and may focus on any aspect of the long nineteenth century (the French Revolution to World War I), must be published in English or be accompanied by an English translation, and must be by a single author.
 Submission of essays that are interdisciplinary is especially encouraged.

-Articles submitted to the NCSA Emerging Scholars Award competition are ineligible for the Article Prize and vice versa; only one entry per scholar or publisher to one of the two awards is allowed annually.
+Articles submitted to the NCSA Article Prize competition are ineligible for the Emerging Scholars Award and vice versa; only one entry per scholar or publisher for one of the two awards is allowed annually.

 Please use this Google Form for your submission.
 Note that applicants must verify date of actual publication for eligibility.